Angela Vithoulkas

-Angela Vithoulkas (born 17 June 1966) is an Australian politician, business owner and media personality.
+Angela Vithoulkas (born 17 June 1966) is a former Australian politician, business owner and media personality.
 She served as a Councillor of the City of Sydney from 2012 to 2021, being re-elected in 2016.
 She has owned and operated VIVO Cafe for over 25 years, established Eagle Waves Radio, and was elected Deputy Chairperson of the City of Sydney Economic Development and Business Sub-Committee.
-Angela makes regular public and media appearances as an advocate for Small businesses in the City of Sydney.
+Angela makes regular public and media appearances as an advocate for small businesses in the City of Sydney.